QTechTheory/VQD/SemiconductorSpin/README.md

    (* Rabi frequency of CROT(CNOT), obtained by conditional microwave drive *) FreqCRot -> 5
    ,
-   (* Error fraction/ratio {depolarising, dephasing} of controled- Ph(Pi) or controlled-Z. The error for other angle is scalled from Pi. *)
+   (* Error fraction/ratio {depolarising, dephasing} of controled- Ph(Pi) or controlled-Z. The error for other angles is scaled from Pi. *)
    EFCZ -> {0, 1}
    ,
    (* Crosstalks error (C-Rz[ex])on the passive qubits when applying CZ gates; square matrix with dims nqubit-2 *)